 SECTION 1.
 Number of Officers

-The officers of the national and regional boards of the ICC shall be a President, a Vice President, a Secretary, and a Treasurer.
+The officers of the ICC board shall include a President, a Vice President, a Secretary, and a Treasurer.
 All officers shall also be board members.
 The same person may hold any number of offices except that neither the Secretary nor the Treasurer may serve as the President.

 SECTION 2.
 Qualification, Election and Term of Office